 Contact Us for a Free Consultation (213) 542-0979

-Seizure of Cash in California Drug Crime Cases
+Seizure of Cash

 Forfeiture Units

-Again, when they investigate these drug crimes, the police, prosecutors, forfeiture units are not going to file a case against somebody unless:
+Again, when they investigate these drug crimes, the police, prosecutors, and forfeiture units are not going to file a case against somebody unless:

 • If they're in the middle of an investigation, they're certainly not going to tip all their cards and show their entire investigation, which would include potentially other defendants, that they're not ready to arrest yet, don't have the evidence to arrest yet — maybe they want to get more evidence, more drugs, more cash — whatever the case may be.

-Because if you can't show where you got the money from and we know because you told me the truth that you're involved in the drug trade, then you can bet your bottom dollar that they're going to be able to keep the money and they're probably going to be able to block you from getting it back.
+Because if you can't show where you got the money from, and we know because you told me the truth that you're involved in the drug trade, then you can bet your bottom dollar that they're going to be able to keep the money and they're probably going to be able to block you from getting it back.

 Proving Money Came From a Valid Source